-[updated on Apr 17, 2023] Have you upgraded from Windows or macOS to Ubuntu and missing MS Paint or Preview for reducing the size of the images?
+[updated on Apr 12, 2024] Have you upgraded from Windows or macOS to Ubuntu and missing MS Paint or Preview to reduce the size of the images?
 Then you are in the right spot!
-In this article, I am going to show you how to resize Image in Ubuntu for free and easily!
+In this article, you will see how to resize Images in Ubuntu for free and easily!

 By reducing image size you gain two things.
 First, the image size (as in pixels) gets smaller so you can use it on social platforms or even articles or blogs.
 And secondly, the size (as in storage) also decreases so it will make the web page load faster.
 So 2 problems get solved.

 But today, I am sharing with you, a method that requires no strings of code to run!
-And also I assure you this is the most detailed article about how to resize image in Ubuntu!
+Also, I assure you this is the most detailed article about how to resize images in Ubuntu!
 So without anything else, let’s get started!

 Using GNU 2.10 to Resize Image in Ubuntu

-To resize images in Ubuntu for free you need an app that’s called GNU Image Manipulation Tool.
+To resize images in Ubuntu for free you need GNU Image Manipulation Tool.
 It is also known as GIMP.
-It’s not a sponsored article whatsoever, I use it on daily basis, in fact, the images used below are from the exact sample!
+It’s not a sponsored article whatsoever, I use it daily.
+The images used below are from the exact sample!

-To download GNU 2.10, all you need is to search for it in the Ubuntu Software Center.
+To download GNU 2.10, search it on Ubuntu Software Center.
 It’s a 400 MB application.
-And once it’s installed just launch it from the App Launcher or search for it.

-It is a very powerful photo editing application, image resizing is very little work.
+It is a powerful photo editing application, image resizing is just some little work!
 You can say it’s an “alternative” to Photoshop in a broader sense.
 GIMP is an open-source photo editor that’s available on Ubuntu (Linux), Windows, and macOS.
-I would suggest if you use photo editing then you can give it a shot.

-I am dividing the steps to resize images as pre and post.
-Pre as the name applies will tell you exactly everything you have to do to successfully resize the file size. and in the post, the steps to have a successful export of the file.
+I am dividing the steps to resize images as pre-and-post.
+Pre as the name applies will tell you step by steel to successfully resize a file.
+And in the post, how to export the sample file.
 So let’s begin with the pre.

 Steps to successfully Resize The Image Size (Pre)

-Once GNU Image Manipulation Program is open you have to follow a few steps.
+Once the GNU Image Manipulation Program is open, follow a few steps.

 #1 Click on File and press Open.
 You can alternatively do that with Ctrl+O.

-#2 Now you have to navigate to the file from the Places section and click Open.
+#2 Navigate to the file from the Places section and click Open.

-#3 Now GNU will ask for Convert to RGB Working Space?
-You can either make choice under Rendering Intent with Perceptual, Relative colorimetric, Absolute colorimetric, or Saturation. if you like the colors of the original image, then press the Keep button on the bottom.
+#3 GNU will ask for Convert to RGB Working Space?
+You can either choose Rendering Intent with Perceptual, Relative colorimetric, Absolute colorimetric, or Saturation. if you like the colors of the original image, then press the Keep button on the bottom.

 #4 The original photo will be shown to you.
 To resize the photo click on the Image tab and select Scale Image.

-#5 Now you have to Scale Image. if you plan to upload these images on your website then stick to the px marked in yellow below.
-Now, what size to choose in Width and Height?
-From the above point, if you are going to use the resized images on a blog post or website then the image can be up to 800 px width in the landscape.
-Always remember; the lower the image px count lesser the image size will be.
+#5 Press the Scale Image. if you plan to upload these images on your website then stick to the px marked in yellow below.
+For websites, the ideal image can be up to 800 px width in the landscape.
+Always remember that the lower image px means lesser image size.

 Once you have selected the px value (either width or height) press the px button next to it so that the other unchanged value gets in the proper aspect ratio.
 Usually with 800px width height is 600.

-#6 Now you will have a very small preview of the image.
+#6 Now you will have a tiny preview of the image.
 Don’t worry this is not the final size!
 Change the value from 25 to 100 percent pointed with a green pointer.

 Steps to Successfully Export The Resized Image (Post)

-#7 Congratulations, by now 80 percent of the work is done!
-All you need is to press the File tab and press Export As… Give the file a name or leave it as is and replace it with a bigger one if you don’t wish to use it as the original size and click export.
+#7 Congratulations, 80% work is done just exporting is left!
+For that press the File tab and press Export As… Give the file a name or leave it as is and replace it with a bigger one if you don’t wish to use it as the original size and click export.

-#8 Here you can make a few changes if you want to play around with the settings.
+#8 You can make a few changes if you want to play around with the settings.
 Using the first, Quality tab you can lower the image size, etc. And the moment you will click the Export button you will have the exported file in the desired location.

 Wrapping up!